-My research interest are in development economics and rigorous evaluation based on econometric theory.
+My research interest are in applied microeconomics economics and rigorous evaluation based on econometric theory.
+My current research studies the bi-directional relationship between poverty and mental health.
 In addition, I am interested in the dynamics of poverty and the interaction of psychology, decision-making, and poverty traps.
 My secondary research field is labor and I’m interested in how decisions about labor supply interact with poverty and psychological well-being.

 Job Market Paper